Want to ship greener? Skip the LTL terminals with carbon neutral FlockDirect

-You can, and here’s how: Shipping FlockDirect with Flock Freight instead of standard LTL.
-But how exactly do we do this?
-Let’s take a walk through the energy impacts of the hub-and-spoke LTL system to find out.
+You can, and here’s how: Choosing shared truckload (STL) service through FlockDirect™️ instead of using standard less-than truckload (LTL) shipping.
+But how exactly does this eco-friendly shipping option fight climate change?
+Let’s take a walk through the environmental impact of the hub-and-spoke LTL system to compare.

 In standard LTL shipping, your freight moves through what is referred to as the “hub-and-spoke distribution model,” which you can picture as a bicycle wheel.
-Your less-than-truckload shipment is picked up from your location and taken to a local satellite terminal, or one of the ends of the “spokes,” where it waits to be grouped with other shipments in order to move on a fuller truck.
+Your less-than truckload shipment is picked up from your location and taken to a local satellite terminal, or one of the ends of the “spokes,” where it waits to be grouped with other shipments in order to move on a fuller truck.
 These freight terminals receive all of the shipments from the immediate area that need to be rerouted to continue their journeys to their final destinations, and possibly taken to yet another terminal or two in between.
 Each time your freight travels to a new terminal, it’s offloaded, organized with other shipments traveling in the same direction, and stored for however long necessary until its next pickup.

 Your freight zig-zags its way along its designated “spoke” from terminal to terminal until it arrives at a hub—the center of the proverbial wheel.
 There are centralized primary hubs (in metro areas like Chicago and Dallas, for example) as well as regional hubs (such as a Los Angeles hub, which serves the southwestern U.S.), all of which receive LTL freight from their respective terminals and store, reroute, and reload the shipments to transition to their delivery markets.
 Then the process repeats again, in reverse order, as your shipment winds its way to one or more central or regional hubs in its broad delivery zone, then through local freight terminals (unloading and reloading each time), until it reaches its drop-off location.